MicrosoftDocs/fabric-docs/docs/data-engineering/lakehouse-and-delta-tables.md

 |Folders with files|```Files``` section|Use Apache Spark to use the destination directly using relative paths.
 Load the data into Lakehouse native Delta tables for maximum performance.|
 |Legacy Apache Hive tables|```Files``` section|Use Apache Spark to use the destination directly using relative paths, or create a metadata catalog reference using ```CREATE EXTERNAL TABLE``` syntax.
 Load the data into Lakehouse native Delta tables for maximum performance.|

-## Load to Delta
+## Load to Tables

 [!INCLUDE [product-name](../includes/product-name.md)] Lakehouse provides a convenient and productive user interface to streamline loading data into Delta tables.
-The Load to Delta feature allows a visual experiences to load common file formats and folders to Delta to boost analytical productivity to all personas.
-To learn more about the Load to Delta feature in details, read the [Lakehouse Load to Delta Lake tables](load-to-delta.md) reference documentation.
+The Load to Tables feature allows a visual experiences to load common file formats and folders to Delta to boost analytical productivity to all personas.
+To learn more about the Load to Tables feature in details, read the [Lakehouse Load to Tables](load-to-tables.md) reference documentation.

 ## Delta Lake table optimization